bluscreenofjeff/Red-Team-Infrastructure-Wiki/README.md

 ## Empire
 Empire uses Communication Profiles, which provide customization options for the GET request URIs, user agent, and headers.
-The profile consists of each element, separated by the pipe character, in a text file placed into the `%EmpireDirectory%/data/profiles` directory.
+The profile consists of each element, separated by the pipe character, and set with the `set DefaultProfile` option in the `listeners` context menu.

 Here is a sample default profile:

 ```bash
 "/CWoNaJLBo/VTNeWw11212/|Mozilla/4.0 (compatible; MSIE 6.0;Windows NT 5.1)|Accept:image/gif, image/x-xbitmap, image/jpeg, image/pjpeg, */*|Accept-Language:en-en"
 ```

+Alternatively, the DefaultProfile can be set by modifying the file ``/setup/setup_database.py` before Empire’s initial setup.
+This will change the default Communication Profile that Empire will use.

 * [Default Empire Communication Profiles (in Empire GitHub repo)](https://github.com/EmpireProject/Empire/tree/master/data/profiles)
 * [How to Make Communication Profiles for Empire - Jeff Dimmock](https://bluescreenofjeff.com/2017-03-01-how-to-make-communication-profiles-for-empire/)